 What Every Startup Needs to Know Before Choosing a Digital Agency

-As someone who has been fortunate enough to be a part both the Startup and Digital Agency world, it pains me to witness the many recurring mistakes that are happening by bringing these two worlds together.
+As someone who has been fortunate enough to be a part both the Startup and Digital Agency World, it pains me to witness the many recurring mistakes that are happening by bringing these two worlds together.
 The Agency wants the business and the Startup wants the best and smartest people to “grow their baby”.
 It all sounds like a “no-brainer’ right?
 Well, this perfect situation can sometimes be clouded by one of the most bastardized words in the client-agency relationship – Expectations.
 In this post, I will highlight some of the misconceptions that could, at the very least, help the next Startup as they prepare to show their product/service to the world.

-Understanding the Digital Agency Game:
+How to Play the Digital Agency Game:

 Don’t get me wrong.
 There are many highly reputable Marketing Agencies in the world that do not fit this description.
 On the other hand, there are some other Agencies that work on a different playing field that is not financially supportive of Startups.
 Most agencies take a 15% commission of Ad Spend regardless of performance or the companies financial situation.
 These agencies often provide a “Production Line” level level of service that question the actual time spend which leads to the overall client performance.
 Beware of agencies that promise GOLD and deliver pennies.